-U.S.50 U.S. Soldiers Sustained Brain Injuries in Iranian strikes, Pentagon said
+U.S. Soldiers Sustain Brain Injuries in Iranian Strikes, Pentagon Confirms

-The office said that out of 50 affected, 31 were treated in Iraq and cleared to join duty, “Including 15 of the additional service members, said a spokesman from Pentagon, Lt.
+The office said that out of 50 affected, 31 were treated in Iraq and cleared to join duty, “Including 15 of the additional service members,” said a Pentagon spokesman, Lt.
 Col. Thomas Campbell, in a statement Tuesday.

 Pentagon confirms that 50 US soldiers shown signs of serious brain injuries after Iranian missile attacks